CarterParks/kmeans/README.md

 ## Shared GPU
 The shared GPU implementation condensed much of the code down to its bare essentials.
-Using CUDA allowed the creation of kernels that could be launched to spearate the work of what would ususally be a serial loop.
+Using CUDA allowed the creation of kernels that could be launched to seperate the work of what would ususally be a serial loop.
 Although the output does not identically match the serial implementation, the visualization is inidstiguishable from the above implementations.